molily/molily.de/_posts/2017-11-02-angular-typescript-rxjs.md

 # Angular

 This was just the prelude for the topic I’d like to write about.
 At [9elements](https://9elements.com), we do have standard tools and favorite development stacks.
 But we try to use the right tool for a job instead of just the tool we’re used to.
-In a recent client project, we’re using Angular 2+ and I have the pleasure to set up the architecture.
+In a recent client project, we have been using Angular 2+ and I had the pleasure to set up the architecture.

 My impression was that the Angular and the React ecosystems are very close.
 The core concept are encapsulated UI components that have a template, scoped styles, well-defined dependencies, inputs/props and outputs/callbacks.

 So I quickly felt at home when setting up an architecture with Angular.
 Over the years, we had to discover the best practices for React ourselves (e.g. [pure components](https://reactjs.org/docs/react-api.html#reactpurecomponent), Redux, [reselect](https://github.com/reactjs/reselect), [Webpack](https://github.com/webpack/webpack), [Babel](https://babeljs.io/), [eslint](https://eslint.org/), [CSS Modules](https://github.com/css-modules/css-modules) and [CSS-in-JS](https://github.com/MicheleBertoli/css-in-js), [Jest](https://facebook.github.io/jest/), [Enzyme](http://airbnb.io/enzyme/), [create-react-app](https://github.com/facebookincubator/create-react-app) etc.).
 It seems that Angular 2 together with [angular-cli](https://cli.angular.io/) took the insights of Angular 1 and these common practices to put them in one framework and development environment.
 So I found Angular to be familiar right from the start and I was pleased that most things worked nicely.

-Angular has its own specialties that make any app and any single component more complex than in React – at first sight.
+Angular has its own quirks that make any app and any single component more complex than in React – at first sight.
 For example, [dependency injection](https://angular.io/guide/dependency-injection) produces a lot of code that might scare off beginners.
 For me, the benefit was easy to comprehend, having tested React apps with home-grown dependency injection.
 In a typical Angular app, there is one obvious way how to test a component, service or module.
 The spec boilerplate is even created by angular-cli.
 Having these conventions in place is a huge benefit.
 It makes it easy for a team to develop a good testing discipline.

 Angular feels “enterprisey” with its several abstraction layers, meta-structures and boilerplate code.
 I will probably never grok all details of Angular.
 But all in all there were no big surprises for me.
 What I found challenging so far wasn’t Angular, but two adjacent technologies: TypeScript and RxJS.